Exploring Tekkotsu Programming on Mobile Robots:

 };

-After completing these edits, put the memory stick in the writer and type "make update".
-Once compilation completes and the memory stick has been succesfully updated, place it back in the AIBO and reboot.
-If ControllerGUI is still running it should reconnect automatically; otherwise, start it up again.
-Also open a telnet connection to the AIBO on port 59000.
+After creating your source file, type "make" in your project directory.
+Once compilation completes successfully, run Tekkotsu again.
+(For the AIBO, put the memory stick in the writer and type "make update".
+Once compilation completes and the memory stick has been succesfully updated, place it back in the AIBO and reboot.)
+If the ControllerGUI is still running it should reconnect to the robot automatically.
+Otherwise, start it up again.
+On the AIBO you should also open a telnet connection to port 59000.

-Now go to ControllerGUI and, from the Root Control menu, double click on Mode Switch, then double click on DstBehavior to activate your behavior.
-You should see the "starting up" message in the telnet window.
+Now go to ControllerGUI and, from the Root Control menu, double click on User Behaviors, then double click on DstBehavior to activate your behavior.
+You should see the "starting up" message in the console window.
 Click on DstBehavior again to deactivate it.

 Explore more: